Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Introduction

-The problem of schedulability analysis of real-time tasks has been extensively studied in the past.
-Using real-time schedulability theory~\cite{Liu:73}, engineers are able to determine if tasks are schedulable when exact WCET values are provided~\cite{Sha:90,Liu:00}.
-In addition to requiring exact WCET values, real-time schedulability theory often relies on implicit assumptions which may not hold in practice, e.g., treating aperiodic tasks with irregular arrival times as periodic tasks with regular arrival times~\cite{Sprunt:89}.
-As a result, approaches based on schedulability theory may be inaccurate when their underlying assumptions do not hold.
-In contrast to real-time schedulability theory, some model-based approaches~\cite{Alur:90,Alesio:12,Kwiatkowska:11} try to solve the schedulability problem exhaustively by applying a model checker to a real-time model of the system under analysis.
-Such approaches tend to suffer from the state-space explosion problem~\cite{Clarke:12} as the number of software tasks and their different states increases.
+The WCET estimation problem of real-time systems has been widely studied in the past~\cite{Bernat:02,Gustafsson:09,Hansen:09,Altenbernd:16,Hardy:16,Bonenfant:17}.
+To our knowledge, however, most of the existing WCET estimation methods often fail to provide WCET estimates at early design stages because they require inputs that can be defined only at a later point in time such as task implementations and hardware devices.
+Some model-based approaches~\cite{Cimatti:08,Sun:13,Andre:19} try to solve the WCET estimation problem exhaustively by applying a model checker to a real-time model, e.g., parametric timed automata, of the system under analysis.
+These exhaustive methods are applicable once real-time system models are available.
+However, such approaches tend to suffer from the state-space explosion problem~\cite{Clarke:12} as the number of software tasks and their different states increase.
 More recently, stress testing and simulation-based approaches~\cite{Briand:05,Alesio:13} have been proposed to stress RTS and generate test scenarios where their deadline constraints are violated.
 Such approaches cast the schedulability test problem as an optimisation problem to find worst-case task execution scenarios exhibiting deadline misses.
-However, none of the existing simulation-based approaches account for uncertainties in WCET values and therefore \hbox{do not handle WCET value ranges.}
+However, none of the existing simulation-based approaches account for uncertainties in WCET values and therefore do not handle WCET value ranges.
+Our work complements the simulation-based stress testing approach and extends it to account for uncertainties in WCET values.